Studying in Germany – And after?

 For many qualifications, it is helpful to have them recognised.
 For others, it is an actual requirement for being able to work in Germany.
 It really depends on your profession:

 Who needs recognition?
 In Germany, certain professions are “regulated”.
 Germans and foreign nationals may only work in these professions if they have a very precise qualification.
 This applies to professions such as doctors and lawyers.
-It also applies to different masters of manual trades if they work as independent contractors.
+It also applies to different masters of if they work as independent contractors.
 If you want to work in one of these regulated professions, you need to have your professional qualification recognised in Germany.

 For whom is recognition helpful?
 Most professions are not regulated.
 If you are going to work as a business manager, IT specialist or baker, for example, you will not need to have your qualifications recognised.
 However, it may still make sense to have your qualifications recognised – even in cases of partial equivalence.
 Recognition will help companies understand your skills and qualifications, so that you can leave a good impression as you apply for a job.